SuleimanFarah/sunpy/GSOC/2019/GSOC-2019-Sarthak-Jain.md

 ###   Abstract
 The Sun displays many different features and events (FEs).
 These are detected and described either automatically by algorithm, or by visual inspection by human, or by a combination of both.
 There are many different repositories of these FEs online.
 SunPy provides access to two large FE repositories, the Heliophysics Event Knowledgebase (HEK) and the Helio Event Catalogue (HEC).

 The aim of this project is to create a SunPy object that normalizes input from both the HEK and HEC and creates a SunPy FE object.
-The SunPy FE object should take advantage of existing SunPy capabilities such as SunPy spatial co-ordinates and SunPy time.
+The SunPy FE object should take advantage of existing SunPy capabilities such as SunPy spatial coordinates and SunPy time.
 This will make FE data much more useful to SunPy users.

 The SunPy FE object should interact intuitively with existing SunPy objects such as the SunPy maps and timeseries.
 For example, it should be simple for a FE with a spatial extent property to be overplotted on SunPy map; similarly, it should be simple for a FE with a temporal duration to be overplotted on a SunPy timeseries.